 Step 1: The sum of the number of students enrolled each month divided by the number of months the program operated.
 Step 2: Add the enrolments for each month to get an annual total.
+Add the enrolments for each month to get an annual total.
 Step 3: Divide the annual total by the number of months the program operated to determine the average number of students enrolled.